 Each of these groups are organizations of people and machines.
 They could be just one man or machine, or they could be many.
 At this point, you should think about them as parts of a self-organizing structure.
 Each on its own having its activity founded on the principles of self-organization.

 Each group feeds the one below them with tasks and gives feedback back one step up.
 This way all the groups are continuously adjusting their organization on the input that is coming to them.
 So it’s a flux, nothing is fixed, nothing ever stays the same, the only rule is interconnectedness.

 Some of the groups could have overlap, so it would not have to take that many people to solve problems using this approach.
 If you look at nature, these are the kinds of structures you will always find.
 Cascading flux.
-One organization doing something to give feedback to the organization its part of and also assigning another organization to do something else.
-Nature is infinitely efficient, so if we want to tap in to that kind of power to find meaningful and practical solutions to our hardest problems, it seems obvious that we must mimic it.
+One organization doing something to give feedback to the organization is part of and also assigning another organization to do something else.
+Nature is infinitely efficient, so if we want to tap into that kind of power to find meaningful and practical solutions to our hardest problems, it seems obvious that we must mimic it.

-Further there is no element of continuous self-organization, but instead things have a tendency of reaching a certain kind of stasis.
+Further there is no element of continuous self-organization, but instead, things have a tendency of reaching a certain kind of stasis.
 A point in time when the organizer (the problem solver) forgets what got them motivated in the first place, that is the curiosity driven by the uncertain nature of things.
 Once a satisfying result is achieved, it is almost as if the nature of things no longer was uncertainty.

-That’s what solving a problem fundamentally is about, an organization of some kind.
+That’s what solving a problem fundamentally is about an organization of some kind.
 The identification and mapping out of an organization that was not previously known, or was lost for some reason.
 It is never more than just a temporary moment in an endless flux.
-To tell oneself anything but, is to betray the true spirit of problem solving.
+To tell oneself anything but, is to betray the true spirit of problem-solving.
 Nothing can ever be truly and completely known.